PiNet/PiNet.github.io/articles/installation/installing-PiNet.md

     See the [migration guide](../manage-users/migration.html) for details.
 Select No.
     ![](/assets/images/PiNet/Install/11_Pinet_Importing_Users.jpg)

+{% include warning.html title="Note" message="PiNet Jessie right now only includes support for the Raspberry Pi 3 B+ in the Alpha branch.
+If you wish to use PiNet with a 3B+, please make sure you are on the Alpha branch."%}

 10. Select which release channel you wish to use.
 If using in a production environment, it is recommended you select Stable.
 If you wish to test out new bleeding edge features, select Development.
     ![](/assets/images/PiNet/Install/12_Release_channels.jpg)